 From Dublin Airport: Taxi Makes Sense When Bags or Timing Matter

-A taxi from Dublin Airport is the strongest option if you have suitcases, a tight schedule, limited mobility, children, or a plan to visit the cathedral before hotel check-in.
-Dublin Airport’s official taxi information confirms taxis are available outside both terminals and that fares are metered, with official city-centre fare guidance.
+A taxi from Dublin Airport makes sense if you have suitcases, a tight schedule, limited mobility, children, or a plan to visit the cathedral before hotel check-in.
+Dublin Airport’s official taxi information confirms that fares are calculated by taximeter, with official guidance for journeys into Dublin city.

 Choose taxi when the cathedral is your first real stop after landing.
 The route does not require you to solve O’Connell Street, central Dublin bus stops, or a final walk through the city.
 You give the cathedral name and the St Patrick’s Close / Patrick Street area as the target, then treat the visit as the first planned item of the day.